+Pay close attention to pages assigned for each set of readings.
 The course outline and schedule are subject to change at the discretion of the course instructor.

-Week 1 (September 10): Introduction to Marketing Management
+Week 1 (September 16): Introduction to Marketing Management

-- Introduction to the course, review of the course syllabus, discussion of the case and marketing plan project - Defining marketing, history of marketing, perspectives on marketing - The marketing mix, developing marketing strategies and plans - In-Class Activities: Mini-Cases/Marketing in the News, Video or seminar presentation - PLEASE FORM GROUPS OF 3-5 STUDENTS (depending on class enrolment) FOR GROUP ACTIVITIES.
+- Introduction to the course, review of the course syllabus, discussion of the case and marketing plan project - Defining marketing, history of marketing, perspectives on marketing - The marketing mix - In-Class Activities: Mini-Cases/Marketing in the News, Video or seminar presentation - PLEASE FORM GROUPS OF 4-6 STUDENTS (depending on class enrolment) FOR GROUP ACTIVITIES.

-Readings: Textbook Chapters 1 -2
+Readings: Textbook Chapter 1 (all)

-Week 2 (September 17): Marketing Research
+Week 2 (September 23): Marketing Research

-- Collecting information and forecasting demand - Nature, sources, and uses of primary and secondary data - Overview of marketing research methods - In-Class Activities: Research Seminar Presentation, Appraisal of Marketing Research - GROUP LISTS ARE FINALIZED TODAY.
+- Collecting information and forecasting demand - Nature, sources, and uses of primary and secondary data - Overview of marketing research methods - In-Class Activities: Appraisals of Marketing Research - GROUP LISTS ARE FINALIZED TODAY.